 The Contig Report comes in three variations.
 To choose which variation of the report to display, use the drop-down menu on the upper left of the Contig Report view.
 Note that different types of assemblies may allow only a subset of view types or may contain one or more empty Contig Report views.

 - Contig Information

 - Contig Coverage

 - Contig Structural Variation

-Note that the Clone this view tool () appears in the top right of the view header, but is not currently enabled for this view.
+Note that some tools that appear in the top right of the header are not currently enabled for this view.